-To announce course meeting times and locations, the FAS Office of the Registrar produces a "Supplement" to Courses of Instruction and a Course Meetings Poster.
-Changes in meeting time or location that occur after the "Supplement" is printed are posted in a "Supplement Update" on the Office of the Registrar's website at www.registrar. fas.harvard.edu.
+To announce course meeting times and locations, the FAS Office of the Registrar produces a Course Meetings Location Report.
+This report is posted to the Registrar's website (www.registrar.fas.harvard.edu) prior to the start of each term: September 1st for the fall term; January 15th for the spring term.